YixunZG/v2/week09/hw/README.md

 * Were your GPUs fully utilized?

 Yes, using "nvidia-smi" I saw that the GPUs are fully utilized.
+There are 100% GPU-utilization.

 * Did you monitor network traffic (hint:  ```apt install nmon ```) ?
 Was network the bottleneck?

+No bottleneck in network.
+The instance transfer rate is about 1000Mbps, and the network transfer rates are about 200Mbps.
+So, the data still can be transfered.

 * Take a look at the plot of the learning rate and then check the config file.
 Can you explan this setting?
 ![image](https://user-images.githubusercontent.com/59550524/110601329-ac5fa380-8139-11eb-9ef7-d54644b3cb9d.png)